omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

   <img width="512" alt="order book Vs AMM" src="imgs/orderbookAMM2.png">
 </p>

 After a node commits a liquidity range, it will receive commission fee when swapping within the range.
-The Lightning Network have no contract to collect commissions fee for liquidity providers, but instead utilizes a routing protocol that enables liquidity providers' channel funds to be used for trading.
+The Lightning Network has no contract to collect commissions fee for liquidity providers, but instead utilizes a routing protocol that enables liquidity providers' channel funds to be used for trading.

 The following sections explain the mechanism in detail.